top of page

 Yukari's Story...Asian/Pacific American Heritage Month

-My aunt who was living in Michigan, visited my family in Osaka Japan when I was 6 or 7 years old.
-I was so curious about her daughter who was probably a teenager at the time.
+My aunt, who lived in Michigan, visited my family in Osaka, Japan, when I was 6 or 7 years old.
+I was so curious about her daughter, who was probably a teenager at the time.

 My aunt Hideko san